magnusoy/Scan-Paper-To-PDF/README.md

 ### HOW-TO
 - STEP 1: Download or clone repository.
 - STEP 2: Locate repository and start command prompt.
-- STEP 3: Run create_pdf.py, and assign path to images, and give name to pdf name.
+- STEP 3: Run create_pdf.py, and assign path to images, and give name to pdf file.

 ### Example